Soonyee1346/BudgetTracker/README.md

 Database: An AWS RDS PostgreSQL instance located in a private subnet for security.

 🏁 Getting Started (Local Development)
-Follow these steps to run the application locally.
+Follow these steps to run the application locally on your machine.

 Prerequisites
 Node.js (v18+)